uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/questions.md

      - What if someone impersonates a student?
      - What if a user's private portfolio content is unintentionally made public?
       - What if a user uploads malicious content (images, links, etc)
+      - What if the recruiter verification process is not robust enough to prevent fake accounts?

      C. User Experience